kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 ### Run ID: 9/6/2022T9:22 (Duration: 5m, Event Rate: 150rps)

-> **NOTE:** Deleted k8s Node where `eventing-nats-2` Pod was deployed after 2 minutes of test execution.
-Eventing-controller pod was not deployed on the deleted node.
+In this test run, again the k8s Node was deleted where `eventing-nats-2` Pod (Stream Leader) was deployed after 2 minutes of test execution.
+But the difference from last test run is that the eventing-controller pod was not deployed on the deleted node.

 **State before test run:**
 - Stream: